CodeFort: Robust Training for Code Generation Models: Evaluation

 \paragraph{Effectiveness of ALP and ALPD} ALP and ALPD are shown to be effective because $\lossalp$ and $\lossalpdrop$ both improve the \rpsk and \rdrop ($[5]$ vs $[4]$ in Table~\ref{tab:ablation_results_free} and $[1]$ vs $[2]$ in Table~\ref{tab:ablation_results_sensitive}).
 We further investigate different designs of ALP and ALPD in Appendix~\ref{sec: appendix_ablation_detail}.

 \paragraph{Discussion on Contrastive Learning Objectives} ContraSeq only provides negligible improvements, as evidenced by $[6]$ vs $[0]$, and $[8]$ vs $[5]$ in Table~\ref{tab:ablation_results_free}.
 ContraToken behaves differently in two ablation experiment settings.
 In the context-free perturbation experiment (Table~\ref{tab:ablation_results_free}), ContraToken improves the \rdrop but negatively impacts the \npsk and \rpsk ($[7]$ vs $[5]$).
-Conversely, in the context-sensitive perturbation experiment (Table~\ref{tab:ablation_results_sensitive}), ContraToken hurts all metrics ($[5]$ vs $[4]$).
-Adding ContraName to the masked batch augmentation loss $\lossmbatchaug$ improves the \rdrop and \rpsk ($[3]$ vs $[1]$).
+Conversely, ContraToken hurts all metrics ($[5]$ vs $[4]$) in the context-sensitive perturbation experiment (Table~\ref{tab:ablation_results_sensitive}).
+Adding ContraName to the masked batch augmentation loss improves the \rdrop and \rpsk ($[3]$ vs $[1]$).